helixcn/HK80/README.md

 ###  What is it?

-It is an R package for converting HK80 (Hong Kong 1980 geographical coordinating system) to WGS84 and UTM coordinating systems and vice versa.
+It is an R package for converting HK80 (Hong Kong 1980 geographical coordinating system) to WGS84, the UTM coordinating system and vice versa.

 ### How to install:
 If you are using Windows, install R from a CRAN mirror:

 [https://cran.r-project.org/mirrors.html](https://cran.r-project.org/mirrors.html)

-From Start > Program Files > RGui
+From `Start > Program Files > RGui`

 you can type the R code from the command line.